Law Offices of Barbara-Ann Williams, PC

 Committed to helping our clients achieve their dreams

-Liliam Hernandez, Legal Assistant.
-Ms. Hernandez is fluent in both English & Spanish and assists with translations, document preparation, setting up client consultations and managing data collection and client files.
+Ayana Summers, Legal Assistant.
+Ms. Summers assists clients with document preparation, setting up client consultations and managing data collection and client files.

 Barbara-Ann Williams, Principal Attorney of the Law Offices of Barbara-Ann Williams, PC.
 A graduate of the University of San Francisco, School of Law (1995), Barbara-Ann Williams was licensed by the California State Bar in 1995 & embarked on her immigration career as an intern at the Lawyers Committee for Civil Rights